Skip to content

 Ranger opens your browser to log in.
 Authorize the CLI, and it stores your credentials securely.

-If you’re setting up in CI, pass a token directly: ranger setup --opencode [token].
-You can get one from your Ranger Dashboard.
+If you're setting up in CI or from a non-interactive agent, pass a token directly: ranger setup --opencode [token].
+Get a token from your Ranger Dashboard.
+See also the Background Agent and CI Setup guide.

 Ranger uses Playwright's Chromium to run browser verifications.
 We require a specific version.
 If that version isn't available, you'll see: